-- 11.2.4.1 Pre-review Amendment or new application: The pre-review process by HSREC Administration includes consideration of whether the amendment should be reviewed as a separate study rather than an amendment to an existing approved study.
-The HSREC may also make this determination. - 11.2.4.1.1 HSREC Administration and the HSREC consider the following factors when making this decision: - 11.2.4.1.1.1 The degree of overlap with the already-approved study. - 11.2.4.1.1.2 Most importantly, the impact of the amendment on the complexity of the study, and the HSREC's consequent ability to adequately track and oversee the study activities. - 11.2.4.1.2 Amendments that may be best reviewed as separate studies are most likely to be: secondary studies (sub-studies), repositories, and registries.
-However, it is not always necessary requirement for these to be separate studies. - 11.2.4.1.3 A decision to require a new application is communicated in writing to the investigator. - 11.2.4.2 Pre-review Level of review: An amendment may be reviewed by the expedited process instead of a full convened HSREC, if the amendment is a minor change. - 11.2.4.3 Amendments are reviewed using the same procedures, criteria for approval, and HSREC actions as for all other HSREC-reviewed items. - 11.2.4.4 Emergency deviation from HSREC-approved procedures: If a deviation is required to eliminate an apparent immediate hazard to a subject(s), then the investigator should make whatever changes are needed to protect the safety and welfare of the subject, without prior HSREC review and approval.
-However, a report of the deviation (including rationale and outcome) must be provided to the HSREC. - 11.2.4.5 Planned (anticipated) deviation from HSREC-approved procedures, for a single subject: On rare occasions, an investigator will anticipate the need to deviate from the HSREC-approved procedures for a single subject.
+- 11.2.4.1 Pre-review Amendment or new application: The pre-review process by the HSREC Administration in collaboration with the chairs includes consideration of whether the amendment should be reviewed as a separate study rather than an amendment to an existing approved study.
+The HSREC may also make this determination. - 11.2.4.1.1 The HSREC Administration and the HSREC consider the following factors when making this decision: - 11.2.4.1.1.1 The degree of overlap with the already-approved study. - 11.2.4.1.1.2 Most importantly, the impact of the amendment on the participant risk, the complexity of the study, and the HSREC's consequent ability to adequately track and oversee the study activities. - 11.2.4.1.2 A new protocol must be submitted if - 11.2.4.1.2.1 the focus or research question is changed, even if it builds on the knowledge learned in an existing study; - 11.2.4.1.2.2 there is a significant change in the balance of risks and benefits of the research; and - 11.2.4.1.2.3 the methods differ substantially from the originally approved protocol. - 11.2.4.1.3 Amendments that may be best reviewed as separate studies are most likely to be secondary studies (sub-studies), databases, repositories, and registries that may emerge from a previous study. - 11.2.4.1.4 A decision to require a new application is communicated in writing to the investigator. - 11.2.4.2 Pre-review Level of review: An amendment may be reviewed by the expedited process instead of a fully convened HSREC if the amendment is a minor change. - 11.2.4.3 Amendments are reviewed using the same procedures, criteria for approval, and HSREC actions as for all other HSREC-reviewed items. - 11.2.4.4 Emergency deviation from HSREC-approved procedures: If a deviation is required to eliminate an apparent immediate hazard to a subject(s), then the investigator should make whatever changes are needed to protect the safety and welfare of the subject without prior HSREC review and approval.
+However, a report of the deviation (including rationale and outcome) must be provided to the HSREC. - 11.2.4.5 Planned (anticipated) deviation from HSREC-approved procedures for a single subject: On rare occasions, an investigator will anticipate the need to deviate from the HSREC-approved procedures for a single subject.
 The specific deviation, rationale, and impact on risks and/or benefits must be provided.
-The investigator and the HSREC should also consider whether the currently-approved consent form (if any) needs revision for the single subject.
+The investigator and the HSREC should also consider whether the currently approved consent form (if any) needs revision for the single subject.